-Side-by-side comparison of OpenSearch and Elasticsearch - covering performance benchmarks, features, AI and vector search, security, licensing, managed service offering, and migration paths.
-Updated for 2026.
+Side-by-side Elasticsearch vs OpenSearch comparison - performance, features, AI/vector search, security, licensing, managed services, and migration.
+Updated 2026.

 Elasticsearch has been around since 2010, built on top of the Apache Lucene search library (the same foundation that powers Apache Solr).
 It quickly became the industry standard for full-text search, log analytics, and real-time BI.
-In January 2021, following Elastic's license change away from Apache 2.0, Amazon forked Elasticsearch 7.10.2 to create OpenSearch - an open-source alternative under the Apache License 2.0.
-Since the fork, the two projects have been diverging steadily.
+In January 2021, with the 7.11 release, Elastic moved Elasticsearch off Apache 2.0; Amazon then forked Elasticsearch 7.10.2 to create OpenSearch under the Apache License 2.0, and rebranded Amazon Elasticsearch Service as Amazon OpenSearch Service.
+So when people ask about AWS Elasticsearch vs OpenSearch today, they're really asking about Amazon OpenSearch Service versus Elastic Cloud on AWS — the original AWS-managed Elasticsearch product no longer exists.
+This OpenSearch vs Elasticsearch comparison reflects how the two projects have diverged since the fork.

 Both Elasticsearch and OpenSearch shipped major version bumps in 2025 - Elasticsearch 9.0 in April, OpenSearch 3.0 in May.
 These weren't minor increments.
 Both upgraded to Lucene 10, introduced breaking changes, and continued to diverge in product direction: Elastic is steering more toward an integrated platform for security, AI, observability, and search, while OpenSearch remains more focused on the core engine, analytics, and extensible open source infrastructure.
 The two projects still share the same DNA from the 2021 fork, so core search and core log analytics behavior remains broadly comparable, but their surrounding solutions and priorities now differ significantly.
 Both also now offer serverless options - Elasticsearch via Elastic Cloud Serverless, and OpenSearch via Amazon OpenSearch Serverless.